-It’s one of those things that in many ways is incredibly simple, but for many students it seems as difficult and challenging as climbing Everest.
+It’s one of those things that in many ways is incredibly simple, but for many high school students (and, er, adults equally…) it seems as difficult as climbing Everest.

-For many, it’s the thing holding them back from the good grades they are capable of.
+For many teens, it’s their disorganization that is holding them back from the grades they’re capable of.

-Unless you are a Monica and naturally want everything to be in its perfect place, being organised is a skill that you can develop over time.
+Unless you are a Monica and naturally want everything to be in its perfect place, being organized is a skill that you can develop.

-This may sound corny, but being organised is a state of mind.
-It manifests in the physical things we do and the way we do them, but you have to have things sorted upstairs before your physical word can become neat and tidy.
+This may sound a bit ‘foo foo’, but being organized is a state of mind.
+Organization manifests in the physical things we do and the way we do them, but you have to have things sorted mentally before your physical world becomes neat and tidy.

-Chances are your teen will not become organised passively — they’re going to have to make a conscious effort to get into good habits, which in time will become second nature.
+Chances are your teen will not become organized passively — they’re going to have to make a conscious effort to develop good habits, which in time will become second nature.

-This will not happen overnight.
+Of course, this will not happen overnight.
 It may take a week, a few weeks, or even months.
-But that’s OK.
-To borrow a couple of clichés, every marathon starts with a single step, and patience is a virtue.
+But that’s okay.
+To borrow a cliché, every marathon starts with a single step.

-Your teen should have a book or folder or shelf or tray for each of their subjects at school.
-They might want all of these things.
-This should be part of their bigger study system.
-Stationery is their friend.
+Your teen should have a book / folder / shelf / tray / all of the above for each of their school subjects.
+They might find it helpful to use all of these things.
+Stationery and storage is your friend when it comes to organization.

-I got this rule from someone else a few years ago and I really thank them for it.
-Instead of just putting stuff down on the desk/table/wherever you happen to be standing to put away later, I strongly encourage your teen to get in the habit of putting things in their place straight away.
+I got this rule from a friend a few years ago and I really thank them for it.
+Instead of just putting stuff down on the desk/table/wherever you happen to be standing, perhaps with the intention of putting things away later, I strongly encourage your teen to get into the habit of putting things in their place STRAIGHT AWAY.

-Sometimes it’s a drag — you can’t be stuffed going over to the folder and filing away whatever it is — but boy, is this little trick a time and stress-saver.
+Sometimes yes, this feels like a drag — you can’t be stuffed going over to the folder and filing away whatever it is — but boy, is this little trick a time and stress-saver.

 3. Plan ahead

-As I’ve said above, being organised is a state of mind.
-And an organised mind plans ahead.
+As we’ve said above, being organized is a state of mind.
+And an organized mind plans ahead.

 Planning ahead prevents students from finding themselves in stressful situations, because there are very few surprises.